What Downing Street parties are the Met Police investigating?

 18 June 2020

--a gathering in the Cabinet Office, 70 Whitehall on the departure of a No 10 private secretary
+- in the Cabinet Office, 70 Whitehall to mark the departure of a No 10 private secretary

 19 June 2020

-- a gathering in the Cabinet room in No 10 Downing Street on the Prime Minister’s birthday
+- in the Cabinet room in No 10 Downing Street on the prime minister’s birthday

 13 November 2020

--a gathering in No 10 Downing Street on the departure of a special adviser
+- in No 10 Downing Street to mark the departure of a special adviser

 17 December 2020

--a gathering in Cabinet Office, 70 Whitehall to hold an online Christmas quiz for the Cabinet Secretary’s private office
+-in Cabinet Office, 70 Whitehall for an online Christmas quiz for the Cabinet Secretary’s private office

--a gathering in Cabinet Office, 70 Whitehall on the departure of a senior Cabinet Office official
+-in Cabinet Office, 70 Whitehall to mark the departure of a senior Cabinet Office official

-- a gathering in No 10 Downing Street on the departure of a No 10 official
+- in No 10 Downing Street for the departure of a No 10 official

 18 December 2020